 7. Use multiple fonts for your resume design

-In this resume template, they use a combination of three different fonts and italics to make things interesting:
+This resume template has a combination of three different fonts and italics to make things interesting:

 One for the headers(1), another for the sub-headers(2) and a final one for the body text(3).
 A combination that features serif and sans serif fonts like this makes the resume easy to skim and jump from one piece of information to the next.